Akshay121290/Test_Vagrant/README.md

 # Configure project in Eclipse
 * Configure Project to Maven Project
 * Confugure Project as Cucumber Project
-* Execute Project as Maven Install
+* Execute Project with Goal Maven Install